kendlee/ng-webpack-starter/README.md

 # AngularJS Webpack Starter Kit

-Initial items included on this starter kit:
+This starer kit is preconfigured with:

 1. AngularJS
+2. Express server
-2. Karma
+3. Karma